Agoric/documentation/main/guides/orchestration/orchestration-basics/contract.md

 });
 ```

-- **Public Facet**: The public facet provides two methods: `makeAccountInvitation` creates an invitation to make an orchestration account, and `makeCreateAndFundInvitation` creates an invitation to make an account and fund it.
+- **Public Facet**: The public facet provides two methods: `makeAccountInvitation` creates an invitation to make an
+  Orchestration account, and `makeCreateAndFundInvitation` creates an invitation to make an account and fund it.

 ```js
 const publicFacet = zone.exo(